tkher/tkher/README.md

 ### Hi there 👋
+Hello
+My name is Tom, and I am a new software developer.
+I am currently working on pre-work for a JavaScript bootcamp.
+It is nice to meet you.

 <!--
 **tkher/tkher** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.